A robot vacuum, representing a blog post about automating spreadsheets.

 Create an automated CRM spreadsheet

-No matter the size of your business, you need a way to track your relationship with your customers.
-That way, you can get an early warning if any of them are thinking of discontinuing that relationship.
+No matter the size of your business, you need a way to track your relationship with your customers, and that comes with a ton of repetitive tasks.
 You can also track potential customers in this system, and make sure your business is bringing in the revenue it needs to survive.

 While you could spring for expensive CRM tools like Salesforce or Pipedrive, you can also run this whole process from a spreadsheet.
 Just collect the contact information you need, track how likely a prospect is to become a paying customer, and you’re good to go.